The WALJOK Foundation

 A group of people sitting on the floor looking at papers.

-address Bolivia’s severe problem of domestic violence.
+In order to address Bolivia’s severe problem of domestic violence, we focus on prevention.
 Alternatives to Violence Program experiential workshops Prevention of Violence in Relationships in secondary schools help to promote gender equality, empower women, provide conflict resolution and communication skills for students, teachers and parents.

 A group of people sitting on top of a rock.